paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/hardware/host.md

 #### high load on system

 ** Reduce sample rate**
-Reducing the ethercat cycle time is often very effichient when it comes to reduce latency.
+Reducing the ethercat cycle time is often very efficient when it comes to reduce latency.
 Do not run the ecmc systems faster than needed.
 The default ecmc sample rate is 1Khz, which in many cases is not needed.

 The sample rate is defined when require ecmccfg (example set to 500Hz, instead of 1kHz):